NCBI-Codeathons/single-cell-comparison/README.md

  Internal consistency, comparison with selected reference sets (either bulk or other single-cell), and aggregate properties of alignment against genome can all be used for this comparison.
 Alignment against genome could be based on methods in use now, as could comparison with selected reference datasets for which some results have been precomputed.

  ## Methods and Proposed Solution
  We will use basic data processing tools like Python, shell-scripting, and R to do data-wrangling.
 We will use a variety of statistical methods (some basic, like [Spearman Rank Correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient), and some bioinformatics-specific, like [Seurat](https://satijalab.org/seurat/)) in R to assess accuracy of metadata submitted for fields like cell type and number of cells.
+For example, we can compare the output of Seurat's clustering (i.e the number of clusters) against what is submitted in the metadata.
+A large deviation would suggest something is wrong with the metadata.

  ## Impact
  Using metadata and generating metrics for comparison can help to identify interesting features in research results.